The papers below are listed in reverse chronological order, and are a selection, representing my

 theory and topology.
 Each bibliographic reference is followed by a telegraphic

-technical abstract in smaller type and then by an
+technical abstract (in blue) and then by an

 even briefer informal description for non-specialists.